 Marcus Mixx, aka Marcus Shannon, has experienced the highs and lows of the music scene – having been hailed as one of Chicago’s leading house music producers in the late 80s, he fell on hard times and is only now starting to get his life (and productions) back on track.

-In the second part of our ORIGINS interview (part one can be found here), we chat to Shannon about his love of video, how he fell on hard times, and what he is most looking forward to from working with TRAX.
+In the second part of our ORIGINALS interview (part one can be found here), we chat to Shannon about his love of video, how he fell on hard times, and what he is most looking forward to from working with TRAX.

 Q. You’re quite an accomplished video producer these days, and you’re lending your talents to TRAX TV.
 How did you get into video production?